Help Save Grasslands in Mongolia

 Mongolia's Amazing Grasslands

-Building on the protection work for which The Nature Conservancy is known, we are partnering with indigenous people and local communities to strengthen their rights and roles as environmental stewards.
+Building on the protection work for which The Nature Conservancy (TNC) is known, we are partnering with Indigenous people and local communities to strengthen their rights and roles as environmental stewards.
 We are also working with corporations and governments to apply smart infrastructure siting principles to make development more sustainable.

 Conserving Mongolia’s grasslands is critical to the nation’s future and way of life, which is why TNC began working there in 2008.
 Recognizing their importance, 20 years ago the Mongolian government pledged to protect 30 percent of the country by 2030.
 Among the key lands it seeks to protect is the Eastern Steppe, which at 10 times the size of the African Serengeti is the world’s largest intact temperate grassland.

 As the maps below show, this is an extraordinary expansion of nationally and locally administered protected areas, such as national parks, nature reserves and wilderness areas.
-In just the past year, Mongolia designated 22 new protected areas totaling 8.4 million acres.
+In 2020, Mongolia designated 22 new protected areas totaling 8.4 million acres.
 These areas, which span the rugged Altai Mountains in the west to the grasslands of Dornod Province in the east, are home to rare wildlife such as snow leopards and argali sheep that require vast landscapes to thrive.

 From east to west, Mongolia’s grasslands span 80 percent of the country and generate livelihoods for 200,000 families of nomadic herders.
 And, as the only large-scale habitat of this type in Asia, they provide a rare refuge for native wildlife such as argali sheep, gazelles, snow leopards, demoiselle cranes, cinereous vultures and saiga—a critically endangered antelope.